mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.30.0 ---
+    - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.
     - rewrite DVB channel switching to use an integer value `--dvbin-channel-switch-offset` for switching instead of the old stream controls which are now gone.
 Cycling this property up or down will